 “Turn it on, move your fingers a bit, turn it off…simple.”
-Richard Ramsay using ClipDifferent
+Richard Ramsay clipping his nails using ClipDifferent

 To say Richard lives a full life is an understatement.
 He excels in multiple sports, travels internationally in a leadership role at Nike, is deeply connected to the Lucky Fin community, and has a young & active growing family.
 Living as a congenital amputee, born missing his forearm and hand, hasn’t slowed @OneArmKid.
 He thrives on educating and inspiring others to live their best life.